medaaTech/.github/profile/README.md

 <!--<a href = "" title = "team logo"></a>-->
-# Nea Mulan 2022-2023
+# MedaaTech

-The repo used by the MedaaTech team and the management of the team and the project in 2022-2023.
-MedaaTech is a robotics team that participates in hackhatons, especially those related to sumo robotics :)
+The repo used by the MedaaTech team and the management of the team and our projects MedaaTech is a robotics team that participates in competitions and does cool projects :)

 ## Contact
 - LinkedIn: https://www.linkedin.com/company/medaatech/